 Abnormal blood flow within the heart.

-Sometimes medication alone can help to minimize the symptoms of heart valve disease and keep the condition from progressing, while other patients are able to make lifestyle changes and monitor their condition through regular appointments.
+Sometimes medication alone can reduce the symptoms of heart valve disease and keep the condition from progressing.
+We also work with patients to make positive lifestyle changes and then monitor their condition with regular appointments.

-Individuals who have more advanced valve problems may have to undergo minimally invasive procedures or surgery to repair or replace the valve.
-Our team turns to surgical procedures only after exercising all other treatment options first.
+In cases that involve more advanced heart valve problems, surgical approaches may be used to repair or replace a malfunctioning valve.
+Our team turns to surgical solutions only after exercising all other treatment options.